dask/dask/docs/source/array-creation.rst

    800
    800

-If the plugin function returns None then the input Dask.array will be returned without change.
-If the plugin function returns something else then that value will be the result of the constructor.
+If the plugin function returns None, then the input Dask array will be returned without change.
+If the plugin function returns something else, then that value will be the result of the constructor.

 Examples